cmu-sei/GHOSTS/docs/index.md

 ## :material-cog: Cyber Ranges and Crucible

 GHOSTS is typically run on machines within a virtualized network, often referred to as "the range".
-This network can be as simple or as complex as required for training and exercise purposes.
+This network can be as simple or as complex as required for training, exercise, modeling, or simulation purposes.

-CERT's Cyber Workforce Development (CWD) team has a great deal of experience in building cyber ranges for training and exercise, captured in our technical report :material-file-document:[_Foundation of Cyber Ranges_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=734198){:target="_blank"}.
+CERT's Cyber Mission Readiness (CMR) team has a great deal of experience in building cyber ranges for training, exercise, and simulation — captured in our technical report :material-file-document:[_Foundation of Cyber Ranges_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=734198){:target="_blank"}.
 The report details the design considerations and execution plan for building high-fidelity, realistic virtual cyber ranges that deliver maximum training and exercise value for cyberwarfare participants.

 ???+ tip "Run GHOSTS on the Crucible Framework"
     ![Crucible Logo](assets/img/crucible-icon-c-alpha.svg)